LaunchCode-Education-Archived/cs50x-live/calendar/module0/README.md

 ***
 ##### Bonus Resources!
 Waiting for the first day of class, but can't wait to get coding?
-Try out the these resources that will introduce you to a programming language called Javascript.
+Try out the these resources, which will introduce you to a programming language called Javascript.
 We'll return to Javascript later in CS50x, but for now, consider it good coding practice:

 1. <a href="https://www.khanacademy.org/computing/computer-programming/programming" target="_blank">Khan Academy: Introduction to Javascript</a>
 2. <a href="https://www.codecademy.com/learn/javascript" target="_blank">Codeacademy's Javascript Track</a>